-The work submitted must be an original painting in oil or water color, the unaided work of the student without criticism, and all work in competition must be presented on or before Saturday, May 8, 1920.
+The work submitted must be an original painting in oil or water color, the unaided work of the student without criticism, and all work in competition must be presented on or before Saturday, May 3, 1919.

-The subject submitted must be "An Interior with one or more figures in which mere Portraiture is not the leading motive."
-No student may submit more than one picture and the size of the canvas must not be less than twelve inches nor more than thirty-six inches in either dimension.
+The subject selected for this year is "any subject, excluding a portrait."
+No student may submit more than one picture and the size of the canvas submitted must not be less than twelve inches nor more than thirty-six inches in either dimension.
 Pictures offered in competition shall be neither framed nor glazed.